-The law states that as a parent you must ensure your child receives a full-time education from the age of five.
+The law states that as a parent you must ensure your child receives a full-time education from the age of 5.

-You must ensure your child receives education that is suitable to their age, ability, aptitude and any other special needs they have.
+You must make sure your child gets education that is suitable to their age, ability, aptitude and any other special needs they have.

 This can be done through regular attendance at school or through electing to educate them at home.

 We respect your right to choose to educate your child at home, rather than have them attend a school.

 We believe in working in partnership with you and offer advice and guidance through our 'Derbyshire approach to elective home education' which is attached to this page.

 There are some circumstances when families may be considering elective home education due to other reasons.
 It may not be their preferred choice.
 These may be related to physical or mental health, special educational needs, bullying, attendance or the possibility of exclusion.
 We advise you seek support in looking at alternative approaches to help with the specific difficulty.